Katrina Oko-Odoi

 Demo Booked → Demo Held → Consideration → Verbal Commit

-Take your sales stages to the next level with a CRM system.
-Manage your entire team in one place and monitor your sales pipeline and team performance in real time.
+Take your customer-facing workflows and sales stages to the next level with Copper, a comprehensive client relationship system for engaging clients at every step in the journey.
+Manage your entire team in one place and monitor your progress and team performance in real time.